List of A Series of Unfortunate Events characters: Count Olaf

-In the 2004 film and its video game adaptation, Olaf was portrayed by Jim Carrey with additional dialogue being provided by Robin Atkin Downes.
-Due to Carrey's comedic manner, Olaf's sincerity was drastically toned down and his occupation as a comically bad actor was highlighted.
-Unlike in the books, Count Olaf loses custody of the Baudelaires after Mr. Poe sees that he "let Sunny drive".
+In the 2004 film and its video game adaptation, Olaf was portrayed by Jim Carrey with additional dialogue being provided by Robin Atkin Downes in the video game adaption.
+Unlike in the books, Count Olaf loses custody of the Baudelaires after Mr. Poe sees that he "let Sunny drive" after a failed attempt to get them run over by a train.
 He does redeem himself to Mr. Poe when he rescues the Baudelaires from the Lachrymose Leeches which leads up to his plot that involved "The Marvelous Marriage".
 When Count Olaf's plot is exposed, everyone in the audience converges on Count Olaf as the constable arrests him.
-Lemony Snicket states that the judge decrees that Count Olaf be made to suffer every hardship he inflicted on the children before serving a life sentence.
-However, Snicket states that Count Olaf vanished after a jury of his peers overturned his sentence.
-Count Olaf escapes in the video game adaptation when the lights went out.
+Although the judge decrees that Count Olaf be made to suffer every hardship he inflicted on the children before serving a life sentence, Count Olaf vanishes after a jury of his peers overturns his sentence.
+A deleted scene of the film has him lifted by his acting troupe with a rope where he flees and swears he'll have the Baudelaire fortune.
+Count Olaf escapes in the video game adaptation when the lights go out.

 In the 2017 TV series, he is portrayed by Neil Patrick Harris.
 In flashbacks, it is shown that Count Olaf was engaged to Kit Snicket, his father was the chief of the city's official fire department, and his mother had died in a fire.
 His father was accidentally killed one night at the opera by a poison dart thrown by Beatrice Baudelaire that was meant for Esmé Squalor.
 As a result, he swore vengeance on Beatrice and the entire V.F.D.
-After some time wandering underground, Count Olaf was taken in as a student of the Man with a Beard But No Hair and the Woman with Hair But No Beard.
+After some time wandering underground, Count Olaf was mentored by the Man with a Beard But No Hair and the Woman with Hair But No Beard.